dsgrid/dsgrid/dev/spark_overview.md

 Monitor cluster tasks in your browser.

+## Stop the Spark processes
-6. Stop all of the processes when you complete your work.
+Stop all of the processes when you complete your work.
 ```
 $ stop-worker.sh && stop-master.sh
 ```